Guinea Ebola cases rise, three doctors infected

 A government health report from the weekend showed there were 21 new cases in a single day, a spike from the recent daily average of eight.

 "It's a major setback ....
-It's due to individual behaviors.
+It's due to individual behaviours.
 That is having a devastating effect on the community.
-People are simply not practicing the safety rules that we have been talking about for a year," she told Reuters.
+People are simply not practising the safety rules that we have been talking about for a year," she told Reuters.

 Of the other two countries worst hit, Sierra Leone has also seen a spate of new cases while Liberia has no known cases at present and is waiting to be declared free of the disease.